 Oddly when I’d first encountered the polarity issue that was causing room nulls the Kicker seemed less affected by it.
 Its low notes still prevailed a bit better, whereas the Infinity’s sound seemed completely ruined by it.
 Just worth noting.

 With the Kicker, certain frequencies around 50hz seemed warmer and the Kicker’s upper-bass range (80-120hz) was mellower in a way that, to me, is a plus for a subwoofer.

-The Infinity’s upper-bass is more audible, which for some may require a little more aggressive crossover use.
+The Infinity’s upper-bass is more audible (but cleaner), which for some may require a little more aggressive crossover use.